 Judson, E. 'Governing Digital Energy', Presentation to the PGR Summer Conference, Lancaster University, June 2019.
 Accessible via: https://geography.exeter.ac.uk/media/universityofexeter/schoolofgeography/images/researchgroups/epg/Lancaster_Presentation_v_FINAL_for_website.pdf

 Judson, E., 'AI in Energy: Is it as smart as you think?', 3-part blog series, Energy Policy Group blog, March-April 2019.
 Accessible via: https://blogs.exeter.ac.uk/energy/2019/03/25/ai-in-energy-is-it-as-smart-as-you-think/

 In response to decarbonisation targets and technological change, energy systems are shifting from largely top-down linear structures to ones that are more distributed, multi-directional, and data-driven.
 Emerging technologies are being deployed across these new systems for diverse purposes – for example storage management, peer to peer trading, or distribution automation.
-This project will examine the implications of increased use of data and digital technologies in energy, and their potential to influence the democratisation and decarbonisation of energy.
+This project will examine the implications of increased use of data and digital technologies in energy, and their potential to influence energy system decarbonisation and pubilc impact issues.